epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-07-01-apt-compile-source.markdown

 ![Change your /etc/cat/sources.list][image-sources-list]{: .img-responsive }

-you can even uncomment deb in sources.list and leave you system with source only repository.
+you can even uncomment deb in <code class="code-file">/etc/apt/sources.list</code> and leave you system with source only repository.
 In this post, we still need deb binary repository to select upgradable package.

-Do not forget to update the repository when you are done editing sources.list by issuing one of this command below
+Do not forget to update the repository when you are done editing <code class="code-file">/etc/apt/sources.list</code>
+by issuing one of this command below

 {% highlight bash %}